Darren Williams: Gainsborough Trinity

 Williams joined Conference North team Gainsborough Trinity on a contract until the end of the 2009–10 season on 12 March.
 Williams was released in the summer of 2010, only to be re-signed in September.
 He eventually departed the club for a second time in May 2011.

 Whitby Town

 Williams joined Whitby Town in August 2011.
-He made his first appearance for the club on 13 August which the club drew 1–1 with Chasetown F.C.
-On 26 October 2011 he succeeded Tommy Cassidy and became player manager of Whitby Town.
+He made his first appearance for the club on 13 August which the club drew 1–1 with Chasetown On 26 October 2011 he succeeded Tommy Cassidy and became player manager of Whitby Town.
 Williams secured a creditable 12th spot for Whitby in 2013, followed by 9th a year later- Town's best finish for eight seasons.
 The Blues ended 2014–15 in 13th, but after a poor record of 3 wins in 21 league games, Williams was sacked on Monday 23 November 2015.
 In 2019 he was interviewed for the Thornaby FC job, but missed out to former Bolton youth team legend Craig Haley.